2013 American League Championship Series

-The 2013 American League Championship Series was a best-of-seven playoff pitting the Boston Red Sox against the Detroit Tigers for the American League pennant and the right to play in the 2013 World Series against the St. Louis Cardinals.
+The 2013 American League Championship Series was a best-of-seven playoff in Major League Baseball's 2013 postseason pitting the top-seeded Boston Red Sox against the third-seeded Detroit Tigers for the American League pennant and the right to play in the 2013 World Series against the St. Louis Cardinals.
 The Red Sox won the series 4 games to 2.
 The series was the 44th in league history, and was the first postseason meeting between the two teams.

 Fox aired all games in the United States.
 This is, to date, the final League Championship series to air in its entirety on broadcast television; all of Fox's subsequent LCS series have been primarily broadcast on FS1.

 Koji Uehara was the series MVP.

-To reach the 2013 ALCS, the Red Sox (East Division champions, 97–65) defeated the AL Wild Card Game–winning Tampa Bay Rays in the ALDS, 3 games to 1.
-The Tigers (Central Division champions, 93–69) defeated the AL West Champion Oakland Athletics in the ALDS, 3 games to 2.

 The Red Sox would go on to defeat the St. Louis Cardinals in the World Series, winning their eighth World Series championship.